-In certain circumstances, a U.S. Holder of "marketable stock" in a PFIC may make a mark-to-market election as of the beginning of such U.S. Holder's holding period with respect to our ADSs, but not our ordinary shares, provided that the ADSs are, as they are currently, listed on the New York Stock Exchange and that the ADSs are regularly traded.
-In general, stock is regularly traded if it is traded in other than de minimis quantities on at least 15 days during each calendar quarter on a "qualified exchange" or other market, as defined in applicable U.S. Treasury regulations.
-A "qualified exchange" includes a national securities exchange that is registered with the SEC.
-We believe that our ADSs should qualify as being regularly traded, but no assurances may be given in this regard.
+If we are a PFIC with respect to a U.S. Holder for any taxable year during which the U.S. Holder holds our ADSs or ordinary shares, then in lieu of being subject to the tax and interest charge rules discussed above, the U.S. Holder may make an election to include gain on our ADSs or ordinary shares as ordinary income under a mark-to-market method, provided that the ADSs or ordinary shares constitute "marketable stock."
+Marketable stock is stock that is regularly traded on a qualified exchange or other market, as defined in applicable Treasury regulations.
+Our ADSs, but not our ordinary shares, are listed on the New York Stock Exchange, which is a qualified exchange or other market for these purposes.
+Consequently, if the ADSs remain listed on the New York Stock Exchange and are regularly traded, we expect that a mark-to-market election would be available to a U.S. Holder of ADSs if we became a PFIC, but no assurances are given in this regard.
 If a U.S. Holder makes a valid mark-to-market election, the U.S. Holder will generally (i) include in gross income as ordinary income for each taxable year that we are a PFIC the excess, if any, of the fair market value of ADSs held at the end of the taxable year over the adjusted tax basis of such ADSs and (ii) deduct as an ordinary loss the excess, if any, of the adjusted tax basis of the ADSs over the fair market value of such ADSs held at the end of the taxable year, but only to the extent of the net amount previously included in income as a result of the mark-to-market election.
 The U.S. Holder's adjusted tax basis in the ADSs would be adjusted to reflect any income or loss resulting from the mark-to-market election.
-If a U.S. Holder makes a valid mark-to-market election in respect of a corporation treated as a PFIC and such corporation ceases to be treated as a PFIC, the U.S. Holder will not be required to take into account the mark-to-market gain or loss described above during any period that such corporation is not classified as a PFIC.
-If a U.S. Holder makes a valid mark-to-market election, any gain such U.S. Holder recognizes upon the sale or other disposition of our ADSs in a year when we are a PFIC will be treated as ordin
+If a U.S. Holder makes a valid mark-to-market election, any gain such U.S. Holder recognizes upon the sale or other disposition of our ADSs in a year when we are a PFIC will be treated as ordinary income and any loss will be treated as ordinary loss, but only to the extent of the net amount previously included in income as a result of the mark-tomarket election.
+If a U.S. Holder makes a valid mark-to-market election and we cease to be treated as a PFIC, the U.S. Holder will not be required to take into account the mark-to-market gain or loss described above during any period that we are not a PFIC.

-Because a mark-to-market election cannot be made for any lower-tier PFICs that we may own, a U.S. Holder may continue to be subject to the PFIC rules with respect to such U.S. Holder's indirect interest in any investments held by us that are treated as an equity interest in a PFIC for U.S. federal income tax purposes.
+Because a mark-to-market election cannot be made for any lower-tier PFICs that we may own, if we were a PFIC for any taxable year a U.S. Holder that makes the mark-to-market election may continue to be subject to the PFIC rules described above with respect to such U.S. Holder's indirect interest in any investments held by us that are treated as an equity interest in a PFIC for U.S. federal income tax purposes.